Idiopathic Environmental Intolerance

 • Develop in response to a wide variety of unrelated chemical substances

 If a person's symptoms suggest idiopathic environmental intolerance, doctors try to identify possible causes of the symptoms, including other disorders.
-For example, symptoms could be caused by building-related illnesses, allergic disorders, some autoimmune disorders, or psychologic disorders.
+For example, symptoms could be caused by building-related illnesses, allergic disorders, some autoimmune disorders, or psychological disorders.
 Depending on the person's symptoms and the findings during the physical examination, additional tests or assessments may be helpful.
 For example, blood and skin prick tests may be done to diagnose allergic disorders, or, if depression or anxiety seems possible, evaluation by a psychiatrist may help.

 • Avoidance of suspected triggers